Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 The allied American and French forces first arrived at Williamsburg.
 A few days later, they surrounded the British forces who were encamped in Yorktown along the York River.
 Working at night, the allied troops dug siege lines and later fired upon the British troops.
 The Allies quickly captured two strategic British redoubts (9 and 10), putting them closer to their foes.
 With muskets silenced (so as not to alert the British to their intentions) and bayonets fixed, they advanced on the British and engaged in hand-to-hand combat.

 British General Cornwallis was running low on supplies and losing men in battle.
 He was also stuck between the now allied-controlled land to the west and the river to the east.
 His plan to cross the river to relative safety one night was foiled by a violent storm, making such a retreat too dangerous.
-Realizing he was out of military options, he surrendered.
+Realizing he had no military options left, he surrendered.
 Shortly thereafter, his men marched on Surrender Field between two columns of armies: the French on one side, the Americans on the other.
 America’s independence from Great Britain was later ratified in the Treaty of Paris in 1783.

 Four great spots in Yorktown make for a full day of history: